team-plain/typescript-sdk/.changeset/eight-grapes-decide.md

 '@team-plain/typescript-sdk': minor
 ---

-Add support for creating and updating customer card configs
+Add support for creating and updating Customer Card configurations.
+Useful if you want to programatically set up Customer Cards.